 Begin to pinpoint the exact feelings your child is experiencing.
 Are they angry, sad, hurt, disappointed, lonely, or missing their grown-ups?
 A child might feel ugly or unwanted because they’re being compared to, or picked on, by their siblings.
 Perhaps your child is comparing herself to you?

 Explain to your child, “When you look in the mirror and think you don’t look great, it’s usually because you’re upset about something that happened.

 Are you angry with Mommy because I didn’t spend enough time with you?
 Are you missing or angry with Daddy?
 Often talking badly about yourself is turning your anger inward and we want to work on that.”

-If you’re both having trouble figuring it out, you can use Feeling Town Map at back of my book, “My Feelings are Hungry” for choices of feelings or situations that your child may be experiencing.
-Or Try the conversation starters in Hungry Feelings not Hungry Tummy.
+If you’re both having trouble figuring it out, you can use the Feeling Town Map at the back of my book, “My Feelings are Hungry” for choices of feelings or situations that your child may be experiencing.
+Or Try the conversation starters in Hungry Feelings, not Hungry Tummy.